3 ETFs I want to buy in 2021

 Image courtesy of Invesco.

+I’ve owned a bit of QQQ for some time and I use it as my tech-growth kicker.
 This way, I don’t have to worry if Apple, Amazon, Google, Microsoft or any other tech stock will become the world’s largest company – providing generous gains.
 I get to own them all.

 As more RRSP contribution room opens up for me over time, I am very likely to add more QQQ inside that account once I add more of the next ETF below.